CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 == Changelog ==

-= 1.1.3 =
+= 1.2.0 =

-* WBF-16: Fixed packaging issue: Shipping options was not shown if one or more package surpassed 240 grams
+* WBF-16: Fixed packaging issue: Shipping options was not shown if one or more package surpassed 240 grams.
-* WBF-17: Added support for recipient notification from Bring over SMS or E-Mail.
-After upgrading, please consult the admin option page for Fraktguiden.
+* WBF-17: Added support for recipient notification over SMS or E-Mail from Bring.
+Note that recipient notification needs to be activated after the upgrade (See: WooCommerce > settings > shipping > Bring Fraktguiden).
 * WBF-18: Added WP filter for modifying the Fraktguiden request parameters.
-Developers only.

 = 1.1.2 =
 * Renamed plugin to bring-fraktguiden-for-woocommerce